 When you have a chip in a tooth, food debris can get stuck in the crack.
 This can lead to bacterial growth.
 We can fill a chip in a tooth to make it look beautiful again.

 Reason 2: Pain Toward the Back of Your Mouth

 When you have pain toward the back of your mouth, it is often caused by impacted wisdom teeth.
-You can have one or more third molars underneath your gum tissue.
-And when your mouth is too small, there is no room for the teeth to erupt from your gums.
-Fortunately, a dentist can remove wisdom teeth with an office procedure.
-After the teeth are removed, you will feel better.
-Having your wisdom teeth removed quickly can prevent an infection and pain along with avoiding misaligned teeth.
+You may have one or more third molars underneath your gum tissue, and when your mouth is too small, there is no room for the teeth to erupt from your gums.

 Reason 3: A Filling Comes Out of a Tooth

 If you have fillings in your teeth, it is possible for one to fall out.
 This is a dental emergency - it not only can this cause pain in your mouth, bacteria will enter the hole, leading to additional contamination.